ipfs/ipfs-blog/src/_blog/what-is-ipld.md

 ## **Coding and Decoding with IPLD**

 Storing a CID on the chain seems like a breeze, but how does the system decode the hashes that it gets into the component data structures?
-IPLD uses an underlying [data model](https://ipld.io/glossary/#data-model) that contains forms that most developers will recognize immediately, such as strings, booleans, ints, floats, etc.
+IPLD uses an underlying data model that contains forms that most developers will recognize immediately, such as strings, booleans, ints, floats, etc.

-IPLD's system uses a two-tier methodology for encoding these data structures.
-The UnixFS ([DAG-PB](https://ipld.io/docs/codecs/known/dag-pb/)) is a dedicated format for presenting named links and binary blobs, derives metadata about files and directories.
-The CID can contain multiple hashes and multiple codecs relating to different systems.
-This multitasking, multicodec build is necessary for IPLD to consider itself a multiformat system.
+To get there from CIDs, we use [codecs](https://ipld.io/docs/codecs/).
+And the CID includes an indicator called a [multicodec](https://docs.ipfs.io/concepts/glossary/#multicodec) to tell us which codec to use!

+Sometimes systems build additional tiers of structure above this.
+For example, IPFS uses a two-tier methodology for encoding filesystem data.
+First, the UnixFS convention describes files and directories and their metadata.
+Then, UnixFS is in turn usually encoded in ([DAG-PB](https://ipld.io/docs/codecs/known/dag-pb/)), which is an IPLD codec (comparable to DAG-CBOR and DAG-JSON) that is specialized to UnixFS.

+Because the CID can describe different codecs relating to different systems, all sorts of systems can interoperate using CIDs, and IPLD and process and cross-link data from any of them.

 ## **Extending Technology Into New Frontiers**